Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of even index

-\item the cokernel sheaf $F$ of a general morphism $\calo(-1)\xrightarrow{s} E$ is unobstructed, $\mu$-stable, torsion-free, of homological dimension at most 1, and satisfies:
+\item the cokernel sheaf $F$ of a general morphism $\cccO_{\D{P}^3}(-1)\xrightarrow{s} E$ is unobstructed, slope-stable, torsion-free, of homological dimension at most 1, and satisfies:

-\item For all integers $q$ with $1\le q\le r-1$ we have $H^0(\bigwedge ^q E)=0$. \item For a general line $l\subset \D{P}^3$, $E$ has trivial splitting over $l$, namely $E|_l\simeq \calo_l^{n}$. \end{enumerate} \end{theorem}
+\item For all integers $q$ with $1\le q\le n-1$ we have $H^0(\bigwedge ^q E)=0$. \item For a general line $l\subset \D{P}^3$, $E$ has trivial splitting over $l$, namely $E|_l\simeq \cccO_l^{n}$. \end{enumerate} \end{theorem}

 Before passing to the actual proof of the Theorem let us summarize its main steps.
-To begin with we check the base of the induction (Step \ref{step1}), constructing a family of rank 2 't Hooft instanton bundles satisfying the Theorem.
+To begin with we review the base of the induction (Step \ref{step1}), given by rank-2 't Hooft instanton bundles satisfying the Theorem.

-We then pass to inductive step: from a $(n,k)$-instanton bundle $E_n^k$ satisfying the Theorem, we construct a strictly $\mu$-semistable, but Gieseker unstable $(n+1,k)$-instanton $E_{n+1}^k$ from a non split extension class in $\Ext^1(E_n^k,\calo)$, see Step \ref{step2}.
+We then pass to the inductive step: from a $(n,k)$-instanton bundle $E_n^k$ satisfying the Theorem, we construct a strictly slope-semistable, but Gieseker-unstable $(n+1,k)$-instanton $E_{n+1}^k$ from a non-split extension class in $\Ext^1(E_n^k,\cccO_{\p{3}})$, see Step \ref{step2}.